Artist Statement

 Paper

 Our paper making group uses natural fibers to make pulp and then screens to pull the sheets into paper.
-It is slow and old art.
-In our fast digital age of ours, it seems almost obsolete.
-Throughout time, paper has documented much of human civilization.
-In my own lifetime, words and images from paper have brought me laughter and tears, anger and joy, fear and wonder.
-Paper is an ancient medium full of magic.
+It is a slow and old art.
+In our fast digital age of, it seems almost obsolete.
+Throughout history, paper has documented much of human civilization.
+Present day, in my own lifetime, words and images on paper have brought me many emotions from saddness to joy to wonder.
+I think paper is an ancient medium full of magic.

 Mother Mary

-I have created a series of Pro-choice Marys that embody this thought.
+I have created a series of Pro-choice Marys that embody this sentiment.